Next annual conference

 Every two years, the Society holds a General Conference at varying locations with significant collections of historical arms, armour and clothing.
 Every other year, in alternation with the conference, the Society organises excursions with special visits and guided tours.

-Save the date: The next annual conference will be staged in Dresden from 26 to 29 October 2023.
+Save the date: The next conference of the Gesellschaft für Historische Waffen- und Kostümkunde will be staged at the Musée de l’Armée in Paris from

 Each year we offer a conference or an excursion with a focus on arms, armour and dress.